ekedonald/Automating-Load-Balancer-Configuration-with-Shell-Scripting/README.md

 ![http ip load balancer2](./images/3.%20http%20ip2.png)

-_Each time you refresh the page, you will see the web page of the 1st and 2nd Web Server._
+_Each time you refresh the page, you will see the web page of the 1st and 2nd Web Server as shown above._